nickassafkirk/hygge_houseplants/testing.md

 - I need to be able to logout of my account. &check;

 *As a site admin:*
-- I want to be able to manage site products.
+- I want to be able to manage site products. &check;
 - I want to sort products into relevant groups.
-- I need to view, create, edit and delete products.
+- I need to view, create, edit and delete products. &check;
-- I need to view, create, edit and delete categories.
+- I need to view, create, edit and delete categories. - *Admin Site functionality*
-- I need to view, create, edit and delete users.
+- I need to view, create, edit and delete users. - *Admin Site functionality*
-- I need to view, create, edit and delete orders.
+- I need to view, create, edit and delete orders. - *Admin Site functionality*
-- I need to be able to assign additional site administrators.
+- I need to be able to assign additional site administrators. - *Admin Site functionality*

 1. #### *As a new user:* I wish to immediately know the site's intention.